The supply chain as we know it will be replaced by fulfillment networks purpose-built to deliver what micro-segments consumers want.

-The supply chain most companies use today – one that plans, sources, makes, delivers and handles the returns of products – is dying.
+The supply chain model most companies use today – one that sequentially plans, sources, makes, delivers and handles the returns of products – is dying.

 Great products are no longer enough to attract and retain customers.
 They are demanding a much more sophisticated brand experience – one that extends beyond just a great buying experience, to include fulfillment, returns and, in some industries, an after-market parts and services experience, says Ammon Matsuda, Managing Director of Data & Analytics at KPMG.

 There are three ways in which innovation and increased competition are triggering these changes in supply chains, according to Ganga and Matsuda.
 Bloomberg Intelligence data and insights about supply chains – which was prepared independently of the KPMG experts generating their insights – support their contentions.
-Here’s why supply chain change is on the horizon, and the practical steps companies can take today to innovate.
+Read this article to see why supply chain change is on the horizon, and the practical steps companies can take today to innovate.